What is the “envelope rule” at the Ryder Cup? - bunkered.co.uk

-With the 2018 European and USA Ryder Cup teams almost finalised and the match inching ever closer, you might hear the term “envelope rule” banded around over the coming weeks.
+With the latest edition of the Ryder Cup set to take place this year, there's an outside chance that you might hear the term “envelope rule” banded around over the coming months.

 But what is it and how does it work?